koficypher/ng-electron-case/README.md

 ## Future Feature Updates

--Support for building Installers
+- Support for building Installers
--Many more to come
+- Many more to come